 Preparedness & Planning

 1. First off, everyone needs to be prepared to be self-sufficient and on their own at home for 30 days.

 Click on the following links to download brochures we have created to help you get set up:

 Households with members who are elderly, disabled, medically fragile or have functional needs require additional planning and coordination.
 Click here for a PDF file with information to assist you in preparing.

-Learn if you live in a NPREP trained neighborhood or start a new one with NPREP's help.
+Click here to learn if you live in an NPREP trained neighborhood or start a new one with NPREP’s help.

 Consider getting your HAM radio license and joining the Jefferson County Amateur Radio Emergency Service (ARES/RACES) and the Volunteer Emergency Communications Group (VECOM).
 Radios are small, inexpensive, yet powerful.

 Jefferson County Regional Emergency Preparedness Network (JPREP)

 JPREP is a network of representatives from county entities, emergency responders and community volunteers that work together to prepare for emergency or disaster.
 Quarterly meetings, exercises and other efforts are coordinated to communicate, plan and practice readiness in the case of different types of emergencies.

 Emergencies to Consider

 Jefferson County Department of Emergency Services considers and plans for all forms of natural and man-made disasters that may affect the community.
 Every household should be prepared to be on their own for one week in case of any emergency—food, water, heat, and your regular medication are all critical.
 Tools and reference to help you prepare for events are outlined in the links below.

 Powerful windstorms, winter snowstorms and flooding are possible any time of year in the upper peninsula.
 Access to our community from outlying areas is limited to a few roadways and waterways.
 Be prepared with small efforts that add up.